haioco/k8s-installer/README.md

 masters and workers have only 1 network interface and connected together in local network.

-"gateway" node has 2 network interface . first NIC (for example eth0) is in local network and another NIC (for example eth1) have Public IP Address.
+"gateway" node has 2 network interfaces . first NIC (for example eth0) is in local network and another NIC (for example eth1) have Public IP Address.

-All of VMs should have Clean OS with unquie Mac Address .We suggest you to install OS from the lastest realease . use from ISO to install OS and do not use from any templates .
+All of VMs should have Clean OS with unique Mac Address .We suggest you to install OS from the lastest realease . use from ISO to install OS and do not use from any templates .

-In this case we use from ubuntu 20.04.
+In this case we use ubuntu 20.04.

 Main VM (Haproxy , dhcp ,...) - OS = Ubuntu 20.04 - 2Core CPU - 2GB Memory - 20GB HDD - (eth0 : 192.168.1.100 - eth1 : WAN IP ) - Hostname ha)